Where to Find Delicious Donuts in Philadelphia

 A selection from Dottie’s

 Proving that vegan pastries can be creative and super delicious, Dottie’s Donuts regularly sells out of their fantastical creations.
 There are standard delights like vanilla sprinkle donuts and apple fritters alongside daily specialties like raspberry white chocolate, blueberry poptart, and creations topped with cookie dough or infused with tea.
+We really like the cinnamon sugar.

 And, yes, it’s all vegan.
 Even the Boston cream.